uf-mil/mil/docs/development/getting_started.md

 # Getting Started

-This page describes the recommended process of setting up your new ubuntu system with the repository and its dependencies.
+This page describes the recommended process of setting up a new Ubuntu system to work with the MIL repository and its dependencies.
+Ubuntu is an operating system (similar to OS X or Windows) that MIL (and other robotics labs) choose to use because of its familiarity with ROS.

 ## System Requirements

-### Operating System

-**It is recommended that you [dual boot Ubuntu 18.04](https://help.ubuntu.com/community/WindowsDualBoot) for development**

-Virtual Machines will be able to run our software, but it may be too slow (see [hardware](#hardware)).

-For instructions on installing Ubuntu 18.04 on an Apple computer with an M-series processor, please see [these instructions](/docs/development/apple_mseries_ubuntu_setup.md).
+To use Ubuntu in MIL, you have two options:

+1. Use a **virtual machine**.
+A virtual machine uses your current operating system to virtually host another operating system (in this case, Ubuntu).
+This will likely cause your Ubuntu system to run slow (in some cases, it might be unusable) and may cause you to experience issues with certain programs.
+2. **Dual-boot your computer.** Dual booting will allocate a piece of your computer's storage to a new operating system, which will be installed on your computer directly.
+This dual-booted solution will not run on top of your current operating system, but will instead run by directly using your computer's resources.

+Dual-booting your computer is highly recommended over using a virtual machine.
+However, if you **have an M-series (ARM) Mac computer**, you will need to use a virtual machine.
+Intel-based Macs may also experience some issues with dual-booting Ubuntu.

 ### Hardware

 Autonomous robotics is computationally expensive, especially when running simulations.

 If you can, use a powerful computer.
-We recommend you have at least 8GB RAM and a modern i5 or better CPU.
+We recommend you have at least 8GB RAM dedicated to your solution and a modern i5 or better CPU.
 Many tasks such as simulation and computer vision will run faster on a system with a GPU.

+## Installing Ubuntu

+To install Ubuntu, please see here:

+* **Dual-booting a Windows computer**: Instructions...
+* **Using UTM on a Mac**: Instructions...
+* **Using Parallels on MacOS**: Instructions...

 ## Starting from a clean slate

 First, we will want to check if there are any updates.
-Sometimes this is already done for you assuming you connected to internet during the ubuntu system setup guide.
+Sometimes this is already done for you.

-`sudo apt update`

-`sudo apt upgrade`
+To do this, we use a command-line tool on Ubuntu named ``apt``.
+This tool allows for the management of packages in Ubuntu.

+(To access the Terminal on Ubuntu, click the 9 dots in the bottom left corner and find the Terminal app.
+You can later install a different terminal emulator, if you'd like.)

+    $ sudo apt update
+    $ sudo apt upgrade

 ## Install git

-To contribute changes, you will need to have a git client installed.
-This program will be used to track and upload your changes.
+To contribute changes, you will need to have [git](https://www.git-scm.com) installed.
+This program will be used to track and upload any changes that you make to the repository.

-`sudo apt install git`
+    $ sudo apt install git

 ## Cloning the repository